QUALITY WARRANTY

 Any defects of the Product arising during the warranty period must be reported by the Consumer by means of a written notification submitted to the retailer where the Product was purchased by the Consumer.

-The Consumer is obliged to report any identified defects of the Product as soon as they become apparent, but no later than within 2 weeks of the defect becoming identified.
-The notification must indicate the Consumer’s contact details, the installation location of the Product, a detailed description of the defect identified, the circumstances in which it was identified, and photographic documentation if required.
-A document confirming the Product’s purchase (e.g. a receipt, invoice, etc.) must be enclosed with the defect notification.
+The Consumer shall report any Product defects as soon as they are identified.
+To streamline the complaint procedure, the notification should be made as soon as possible, and no later than 7 days from defect identification.
+The notification must indicate the Consumer's contact details, the installation location of the Product, a detailed description of the defect identified, the circumstances in which it was identified, and photographic documentation if required.
+A document confirming the Product's purchase (for example, a receipt, invoice) must be enclosed alongside the defect notification.
 Unless expressly agreed with the Guarantor, when making a claim, the Consumer must not return the defective Product to the Guarantor or disassemble it independently.

 Warranty Services